View Course Drop and Tuition Refund Dates

 Dropping and/or Adding Courses – Your Transcript and Registration Fees

 This document addresses some of the procedures related to drop/add activity and its impact on your transcript and on your tuition and registration fees.
-Select the link above to view important course drop dates for the 2020-2021 academic year.
+Select the link above to view important course drop dates for the current academic year.
 See also How Tuition and Registration Fees Are Calculated, Withdrawing From the University and the Financial Services Refund pages.

 Dropping and Adding Courses – Up to the Halfway Point